Fugitive oligarch under pressure to turn himself in

 The nationalisation triggered a clause in the bank's debt contracts allowing creditors to ask for early repayment.
 BTA then defaulted on around $12 billion of debt.

-Creditors such as RBS, Barclays, Standard Chartered and HSBC as well as a host of international peers and bondholders were forced to write down around $7.0 billion in a high-profile restructuring in 2010.
+Creditors such as RBS (RBS.L), Barclays (BARC.L), Standard Chartered (STAN.L) and HSBC (HSBA.L) as well as a host of international peers and bondholders were forced to write down around $7.0 billion in a high-profile restructuring in 2010.

 But last month, just 18 months after the 66 percent debt haircut, the bank defaulted again -- this time on a $160 million coupon payment.